 Methane migration - One question that has provoked a lot of interest and has yet to be answered satisfactorily is when, and to what extent does methane gas migrate into ground water.
-Although there is no peer-reviewed research on the health impacts of methane, the gas is not considered harmful if ingested.
+The gas is not considered harmful if ingested.
 However, this colorless, odorless, tasteless gas that is released during drilling, can cause asphyxiation when it enters confined living spaces.
 In high enough concentrations, it creates a risk of explosion.